On Bayesian Oracle Properties: Introduction

 \section{Introduction}

-In one of the most highly cited statistical papers (which is cited more than 2,500 times already), Fan and Li (2001) introduced an ``Oracle property" for a frequentist penalization method of model selection, that statistical inferences ``work as well as if the correct submodel were known."
-Such a property has not been widely studied in the Bayesian context, with the exception of a few pioneering works: Ishwaran and Rao (2010) who considered linear models with spike and slab priors, Hong and Preston (2012) who addressed post selection prediction, and Li and Jiang (2014) who considered Bayesian generalized method of moments.
-However, it is well recognized that such a problem is important: model selection and inference after selection belong to the No. 1. open problem in Bayesian statistics (Jordan 2011).\\
+The terminology of frequentist {\it oracle property} was first introduced in \citet{fl01} for a frequentist penalization method in model selection, by which statistical inferences ``work as well as if the correct submodel were known."
+Thereafter the oracle property has become a popular concept in the statistics literature.
+On the other hand, analogs of such an oracle property have not been widely studied in the Bayesian context, with the exception of a few recent works in special model setups (\citealt{ir11}, \citealt*{csv15}, \citealt{lj16}, etc.)

-The current paper reveals a simple and general relation between model selection consistency and the oracle property in the Bayesian context.
-The simplicity of this relation has motivated us to write a short paper.
-Instead of focusing on one application and developing the full details, we point out a diversity of possible applications with useful key references, leaving their complete development to possible future work.
-We believe that a longer paper, perhaps detailing applications to a particular example, would obscure the fundamental importance of the proposed simple and general relation.
-Nevertheless, we have included some details and technical proofs in the Supplementary Materials(SM), which also contain several other theoretical results of possible interest.\\